Transportation

 Horse and donkey

 As close acolytes of Man, the horse and the donkey have been introduced to almost every corner of the world.
-At a very early stage, Man began riding horses and donkeys.
+At a very early stage, Man began riding these animals.
 Today, the total population of the horse is about 58 million, whereas that of the donkey is c.
 40 million, with the majority in the developing countries.
-The highest number, about 11 million, used to be in Chinese territories, followed by Pakistan, Ethiopia, and Mexico.
+The highest number of donkeys, about 11 million, used to be in Chinese territories, followed by Pakistan, Ethiopia, and Mexico.
 However, the number in China has dropped significantly in later years.

 A mule is a crossbreed between a horse and a donkey.
-In areas without roads in the Himalaya, and elsewhere, most transportation of goods still take place on mules.
-The total number of mules is not known.
+In areas without roads in the Himalaya, and elsewhere, most transportation of goods still take place on the strong and sturdy mules.
+Their total number is not known.

 Horse-drawn carriages and donkey carts are still common means of transportation around the world.
 Some are called droshky, a word of Russian origin.